Paul D. Wilke

 This exchange says a lot about both men.
 Since slavery was the cause for which Lee ultimately fought, he could hardly be expected to concede that black people should be treated as soldiers and not things.
 [11]

 When the end came, it came quickly.
 By April 1865, Lee could no longer hold on around Petersburg.
-With Sherman approaching from the south, and with his own army melting away, Lee pulled out from the trenches at Petersburg and fled west, abandoning the Confederate capital of Richmond in the process.
+With Sherman approaching from the south and his army beginning to melt away, Lee pulled out from the trenches at Petersburg and fled west, abandoning the Confederate capital of Richmond in the process.
 Grant pursued and forced Lee and the remnants of his army to surrender at Appomattox on 9 April 1865.
 The war was over.
 Grant was victorious.

 Final Thoughts

 Consider this for a moment.
 Just six years prior, Grant had been a failing farmer selling firewood on the streets of St. Louis.
 His father was ashamed of him.
 His father-in-law held him in contempt.
 McClellan wouldn't give him the time of day.
 Now, in 1865, he was the conqueror of the Confederacy.
-Three years after that, he would begin the first of two terms as President.
+He would begin the first of two terms as President three years later.

 What an incredible journey!

-Forget about Robert E. Lee, this is the American life to celebrate.
+Forget about Robert E. Lee.
+This is the American life to celebrate.
 Grit, intelligence, honesty, hard work, perseverance, and genius combined with basic human decency are the traits we should commemorate.
-Grant was a flawed man, it is true, but who isn't?
+It is true that Grant was a flawed man, but who isn't?
 Yet he overcame his limitations and achieved the kind of greatness the rest of us can admire.
 He embodied the American dream.
 Lee did not.
 No, Lee clung to a dying way of life that enslaved human beings who should have been treated as fellow Americans.
-The legacy of what Lee was actually fighting for stains America to this day.
+The legacy of what Lee was fighting for still stains America.

-So why not Grant?
-His life is one of the most inspiring rags to riches stories in American history.
+So why not Grant instead?
+His life is one of American history's most inspiring rags-to-riches stories.
 He fought for a noble cause and worked to help rebuild the divided nation after the war.
-That he failed during his presidency to stem the tide of renewed southern racism - Grant's own "Lost Cause" - should in no way diminish the valuable service he provided in winning the Civil War and ending slavery once and for all.
+That he failed during his presidency to prevent renewed southern institutionalized racism - Grant's own "Lost Cause" - should not diminish the valuable service he provided in winning the Civil War and ending slavery once and for all.
 Lincoln's vision made this possible, but Grant's talents made it a reality, and his decency helped make it stick.
 So let's tear down those Lee statues and replace them with ones of Grant.
 He was the better man fighting for the better cause.

-Can we finally admit that a century and a half later?
+Can we at long last admit that a century and a half later?

 Supplementary Materials